 JSB received a BA in mathematics and physics from Brown University in 1962 and a PhD in computer and communication sciences from the University of Michigan in 1970.
 His eight honorary degrees include: May 2000, Brown University, ScD; July 2001, London Business School, Honorary ScD in Economics; May 2004, Claremont Graduate University, Honorary DHL; May 2005, University of Michigan, Honorary ScD; May 2009, North Carolina State University, Honorary ScD; May 2011, Illinois Institute of Technology, Honorary Doctor of Design; July 2013, Singapore Management University, ScD(CSIS); May 2014, ScD, Bates College.

-As a member of Google’s executive team since 2003, Brown’s responsibilities as senior vice president of business operations were to build both the people operations and business operations groups at Google.
-In 2011, she transitioned to a role leading all of Google’s technology for social impact efforts and in January of 2013 she moved into an advisory role with the company as a Googler Emeritus.
-In addition to her ongoing role with Google, Brown is currently serving in an advisory role with a small portfolio of technology startups.
-Prior to joining Google she was a partner at McKinsey & Company, a management consulting company, where her focus was working with consumer technology companies on growth, innovation, and transformation.
-Brown is the author of Competing on the Edge: Strategy as Structured Chaos(Harvard Business Review Press, 1998), which introduced a new strategic model for competing in volatile markets.
-She is a director of the following non-profit organizations: The Bridgespan Group, The Nature Conservancy, Code for America, Gooru, and The Exploratorium.
-She also serves on the board of PepsiCo.
-Brown has a BS in computer systems engineering from Carleton University in Canada, an MA in economics and philosophy from Oxford University (which she attended as a Rhodes Scholar), and a PhD from Stanford University's department of industrial engineering and engineering management.
+Shona Brown joined Google’s executive team in 2003.
+She served in the capacity of SVP of Business Operations until 2011 when she transitioned to a role leading Google’s technology for social impact efforts, and in January of 2013 she moved into an advisory role with the company.
+Currently, Dr. Brown is serving as a board member/advisor to a portfolio of private technology start-ups including Xperiel, Betterworks, ClearStoryData, Candor Inc, and Paperless Post.
+In addition, she serves on the board of PepsiCo and Atlassian Inc. She is also a board member of several non-profit organizations including The Bridgespan Group, The Nature Conservancy, The Center For Advanced Study in the Behavioral Sciences (CASBS) at Stanford, Code for America, and The Exploratorium.
+Prior to joining Google, Dr. Brown was a partner at McKinsey & Company, where her focus was working with technology companies on growth strategy and portfolio transformation.
+She is the author of Competing on the Edge: Strategy as Structured Chaos, which introduced a new strategic model for competing in volatile markets.
+She has a bachelor’s degree in computer systems engineering from Carleton University in Canada, an MA in economics and philosophy from Oxford University (which she attended as a Rhodes scholar), and a PhD and postdoctoral degree from Stanford University’s Department of Industrial Engineering and Engineering Management.